-The three main styles can be seen above, the palm grip, claw grip and fingertip grip.
+The three main mouse grips are the palm grip, claw grip and fingertip grip.
 Depending on the size of your hand you might be suited towards a different style than you currently use.

 What Does Mouse Grip Mean?

 It is not rocket science that the term is used to describe the position of your hand and fingers as you use your mouse.
 Everyone does this slightly different, but players tend to use three main grips.